urnathan/libcody/README.md

 #### Repository

-All non-absolute CMI file names are relative to a repository.
-(CMI file names are usually relative names.)
-The respository may be determined with:
+All relative CMI file names are relative to a repository.
+(There are usually no abosolute CMI files).
+The respository may be determined
+with:

 `MODULE-REPO`